 Is Being a Waiter/Waitress Worth It?

-The pros and cons we talked about aren’t set in stone.
-As mentioned, some of them vary based on location and establishment.
+The pros and cons of being a Waitress/Waiter that we’ve talked about aren’t set in stone.
+As mentioned, some of these vary based on location and establishment.

 Not all restaurants are the same.
 Some restaurants offer many benefits, including sick days, dental, health insurance and more.